tdiesler/wildfly-camel/examples/camel-cxf/README.md

 Camel CXF Example
 -----------------

-This example demonstrates using the camel-cxf component with the WildFly Camel Subsystem to consume JAX-WS web services.
+This example demonstrates using the camel-cxf component with JBoss Fuse on EAP to consume JAX-WS web services.

-> **IMPORTANT: At present the WildFly Camel Subsytem does not support CXF consumers.
+> **IMPORTANT: At present JBoss Fuse on EAP does not support CXF consumers.
 E.g endpoints defined as from("cxf://...").
 Although, it is possible to mimic CXF consumer behaviour using the [CamelProxy](http://camel.apache.org/using-camelproxy.html).
 See the [camel-jaxws example](../camel-jaxws/README.md) for more information.**